opendenoising/opendenoising-benchmark/Documentation/Examples/MatlabModel.rst

     from OpenDenoising import evaluation

     eng = matlab.engine.start_matlab()

+For now on, we suppose you are running your codes on the project root folder.

 The following function will be used throughout this tutorial to display denoising results,